2,894Grants to

 Mohamed bin Zayed Species Conservation (Project No. 232532379) - Spiny Butterfly Ray - Awarded $6,059 on November 30, 2023

-The primary objective of this project is to investigate the frequency and abundance of the Spiny Butterfly Ray, and additionally, to confirm, map, and characterize potential nursery ground.
+The primary objective of this project is to investigate the frequency and abundance of the Spiny Butterfly Ray, and additionally, to confirm, map, and characterize key habitats.
 We will assess and comprehend the impact of unregulated and destructive fisheries.
 Furthermore, we aim to unravel the effects of pollution on disease development and individual immunological responses in the context of broader environmental pressures.
 Through extensive stakeholder engagement, we will provide proper education and raise awareness within local communities and among fishermen regarding the critical importance of this species.
 This will include guidance on accurate species identification, appropriate handling techniques, and strategies to enhance post-capture survival rates.